tomwhite007/angular-white-label-architecture-demo/README.md

 Experiment into using merged @Inputs and @Output as a bus to reduce template footprint.

+## Latest News

+On reflection, I believe that while the concept of an Output Bus is sound, my implementation using a lib to do it is probably overkill.
+I intend to rewrite this solution into a simple lightweight function so as to reduce learning required, and hopefully negate the need for an npm lib at all.

 ## NPM library link

 This library is also available as an NPM lib: [ngx-ui-output-bus](https://www.npmjs.com/package/@gyrus/ngx-ui-output-bus)